mykolamyronenko/FFmpegVideoMerger/README.md

 # FFmpeg Video Merger

-FFmpeg Video Merger is a Python application that allows you to merge multiple video files into a single output file using FFmpeg in GUI.
+FFmpeg Video Merger is a Python GUI wrapper for FFmpeg, that allows you to merge multiple video files into a single output file.

 ## Features